 Want to know what it’s like to TEFL in South Korea?
-Read this in-depth interview with an ex-pat English teacher in South Korea to get the lowdown of teaching life and everything in-between.
+Read this in-depth interview with an ex-pat English teacher in South Korea to get the lowdown on teaching life and everything in between.

 Which country are you teaching in/have taught in?

 My fiance and I chose to teach English in South Korea.
 When we were deciding where to teach, we relied completely on the Internet as we had never met anyone who had ever taught English abroad.
 The more research we did, the more we decided South Korea would be the best country to teach in.
 The biggest reason we chose South Korea was that there was the potential to make the most money there!
 In South Korea, you also get your housing completely paid for, which was a big deciding factor for us as we could save basically our whole paychecks.
 South Korea is also a relatively small country, so we weren’t as overwhelmed when picking a city to teach in.

 What qualifications are required to teach in South Korea?

 To teach in South Korea, the government requires that you have at least a bachelor’s degree and you are from a native English-speaking country.
 Your degree can be in any subject, it does not have to be in English or Education.
 In terms of a TEFL or CELTA, that is a case-by-case and up to the school, you are applying to teach at.
 Some require it, some favour applicants that have a TEFL or CELTA, and some don’t mind if you don’t have anything.
 Our school said they didn’t mind we did not have any extra certifications, and then a couple of months before our contract started, they asked us to complete an online TESOL certification course.
 It wasn’t hard, and it only cost $150 so we complied.
 Aside from teaching in South Korea, a TESOL course will also help you gain work teaching online.